Etsako Central

-It has an area of 660 km^{2} and a population of 94,575 in the 2006 census.
-The Common language speaking in the area is Afemai language while Islam and Christianity are mostly practice by majority of the people.
+It has an area of 659.7 km^{2} and a population of 94,229 in the 2006 census.
+The Common language of the people in the Etsako central local area is the Afemai language while Islam and Christianity are mostly practiced by majority of the people.
 The local government area is located in the Northern part of Edo State.

 The postal code of the area is 312.

 Towns /Villages and Zip codes

-Economy Estako Central
+Economy of Estako Central

 About 60% of the population of Estako Central local government area are farmers, hunters and fishermen.
-The types of crops grown in the area are yam, cassava, and maize.
-Other important commercial activities in the area are wood carving, blacksmith, and small scale business during weekly markets day for buying and selling.
+The types of crops grown in the area are yam, cassava, groundnut and maize.
+Other important commercial activities in the area are wood carving, blacksmith, and small scale business during weekly market days for buying and selling.

+Culture

+Estako central cultures is manifested in the inhabitants mode of religious worship, folk lores, dance, art and crafts, festivals, etc. there are three religious groups namely christianity, Islam and traditional worship.